-Maple Street has long been a significant barrier which prevents the 35,000 daily commuters to the UA campus from having safe comfortable access to the regional paved trail network.
-The need for this project was first formally identified in the 2015 University of Arkansas Campus Transportation Master Plan, developed by Nelson Nygaard.
-Subsequently, the Maple Street project was identified as a catalyst project in the Walk/Bike Northwest Arkansas Master Plan and the Fayetteville Mobility Plan.
-In 2018 the University of Arkansas, City of Fayetteville and Walton Family Foundation partnered to fund the full design on the project.
-In 2019 Fayetteville voters approved bond funding to support construction in the amount of \$ 1 million.
+Maple Street is positioned as a gateway street to the UA campus.
+However, due to the degraded vehicular infrastructure and a lack of pedestrian elements, the street actually acts as a barrier for safe and convenient access to campus.
+The need for this project was first formally identified in the 2014 Walk/Bike Northwest Arkansas Master Plan developed by the NWA Regional Planning Commission.
+Subsequently, the project was recognized as a catalyst project in the In 2018 the University of Arkansas, City of Fayetteville and Walton Family Foundation partnered to fund the full design on the project, and in 2019 Fayetteville voters approved bond funding to support construction in the amount of \$ 1 million.
 The University of Arkansas has also committed a \$1 million to go toward construction of the project.
 Currently, the Complete Maple Street project is in a "shovel ready" status pending full funding for construction.
 The project creates a complete street emphasizing multi-modal mobility that is safe, efficient and equitable for all users.
 This project is 100% designed, fully within the public right-of-way, and pre-approved for a categorical exclusion.